 Borrow the Funds From Family or Friends

-As evidenced in the charts above, personal loans with no credit check are quite costly.
+As evidenced in the charts above, personal loans with no credit checks are quite costly.
 But if you borrow money from family or friends, you’ll probably pay little to no interest and save yourself a bundle.
 Just be sure to make room in your budget to repay the funds promptly to avoid burning bridges.

 Start Rebuilding Your Credit Score

 So, retrieve a free copy of your credit report.
-Review the entries and if you notice errors, petition the credit bureaus to remove the incorrect information by filing a dispute.
+Review the entries and if you notice errors, petition the major credit bureaus to remove the incorrect information by filing a dispute.

 (For additional guidance, click here for a comprehensive guide on credit report disputes).
 But if what you see is correct, here are some simple actions you can take to start rebuilding your credit: